tamizhvendan/tamizhvendan.github.com/source/_posts/2016-09-19-scale-up-azure-functions-in-f-number-using-suave.markdown

 }
 ```

-To return *JSON* responses let's add some combinators
+To handle *JSON* requests and responses, let's add some combinators

 ```fsharp
 // Suave.Newtonsoft.Json.fsx